H.P. Lovecraft's Dreamlands

 H.P.
 Lovecraft's Dreamlands is a fantasy tabletop role-playing supplement published by Chaosium in 1986 for the horror role-playing game Call of Cthulhu that features six adventures set in the world of H.P.
 Lovecraft's Dream cycle stories.
 There have been 5 editions.

 Contents

 H.P.
 Lovecraft's Dreamlands is a 136-page perfect-bound softcover book with three pages of color plates and a large two-color fold-out map.
-It was designed by Sandy Petersen, Keith Herber, K. L. Campbell-Robson, Scott Clegg, Richard T. Launius, Mark Morrison, Phil Frances, Lynn Willis, Susan Hutchinson, Jacqueline Clegg, and Jeff Okamoto.
+It was designed by Sandy Petersen, Keith Herber, K. L. Campbell, Scott Clegg, Richard T. Launius, Mark Morrison, Phil Frances, Lynn Willis, Susan Hutchinson, Jacqueline Clegg, and Jeff Okamoto.
 The color plates were created by Tom Sullivan and Mark Roland, and the cover art was by Raymond Bayless.

-The book contains six adventures for Call of Cthulhu that are based on the early fantasies of H. P. Lovecraft such as The Dream-Quest of Unknown Kadath, Celephaïs, and The Cats of Ulthar.
+The book contains six adventures for Call of Cthulhu that are based on some of the early fantasy stories written by H. P. Lovecraft such as The Dream-Quest of Unknown Kadath, Celephaïs, and The Cats of Ulthar.
 These adventures enable adventures in the mysterious alternate reality called the Dreamlands.

 The book also contains two new skills that can only be used in the Dreamlands, as well as a compendium of creatures that inhabitant that reality.